lliendo/Radar/README.rst

 * English.
 * Spanish.

-To generate the spanish version of the documentation you will need to install additionally sphinx-intl :
+To generate non-english versions of the documentation you will need to install additionally sphinx-intl :

 .. code-block:: bash